UW-GAC/QCpipeline/README.txt

 If you would like to use multithreading when available, add the "--multithread" option when calling ibd.py. "--multithread 1-4" will use the maximum number of cores available (between 1-4), and "--multithread 4" will request 4 cores.
+Do not request more than 8 cores.

 28) Sample quality check